 Overseeding is best done in the fall because weather conditions are ideal for growth.
 While the soil is still warm, the air is cool.
 This provides the best possible growing conditions for seed germination which, in turns, improves the chance of new grass survival.

-DIY vs. Using a Lawn Aeration Service in Allentown, Bethlehem, and Easton, PA
+DIY vs. Using a Professional Lawn Aeration Service

 Some of our customers ask us about performing lawn aeration on their own.
 While this is certainly something that can be done, it’s not something that we advise for several reasons.